Welcome to today's edition of the Rush 24-7 podcast.

 The parasites would not have a receptive host if the Koch brothers were the owners.

-And if they're serious about this, I just want to say if the if you guys are serious about buying the LA Times, you need to get a promise in advance from those members of the Times promising to quit if you buy it.
+And if they're serious about this, I just want to say if you guys are serious about buying the LA Times, you need to get a promise in advance from those members of the Times promising to quit if you buy it.

 Get a written promise from them before you sign the deal.

-A small little update to the Koch brothers buying the law saying, Yes, I meant that.
+A small little update to the Koch brothers buying the lawsuit.

 Get written promises from the quitters that they're actually going to leave before you close.